Skip to the main content.

 Integrated Approach

-Insicon’s approach integrates various aspects of cyber security, including governance, compliance, and risk management.
-This holistic view allows for a more effective simulation that not only tests incident response but also evaluates the overall cyber posture of the organization.
+Insicon Cyber’s approach integrates various aspects of cyber security, including governance, compliance, and risk management.
+This holistic view allows for a more effective simulation that not only tests incident response but also evaluates the overall cyber posture of the organisation.

 Experienced Facilitators